-Hosting at home however can often be a stressful experience, which is why these Thai Sausage Rolls should be on your menu!
+Hosting at home however can often be a stressful experience, which is why these sausage rolls should be on your menu!

 The sweet comes from the sweet chili sauce, the sour from the lime, the salty from the fish sauce, and the spicy from the fresh chili!

-These sausage rolls are the perfect snack for a New Year’s Eve party.
+This sausage rolls recipe makes the perfect snack for a New Year’s Eve party.
 They are so easy and quick to make, can easily be made a day before and reheated and are easily transportable, meaning you can take them to any party you might be going to!

 Thai Sausage Rolls Recipe Tips

-These Thai Sausage Rolls are very easy to make, however here are some pro tips to make life just a little bit easier when you make them!
+This sausage rolls recipe is very easy to make, but here are some pro tips to make life just a little bit easier when you make them!

 - Place the sauce ingredients in a bowl beforehand to taste test before adding to chicken mixture.
 You can balance out the flavors and taste test it first.

-- Make ahead the day before and store in a air tight container.
-Reheat in oven at 400F until warmed through.
+- Make ahead the day before and store in an airtight container.
+Reheat in the oven at 400F until warmed through.